fitiha/Bloggery/README.md

 - **User Registration/Login**: Secure signup and login process for users.
 - **Blog Creation**: Users can write, edit, and publish their blogs.
 - **Public Profiles**: Showcase your bio and blogs on a public profile.
-- **Commenting System**: Engage with the community through comments.
 - **Search & Filter**: Easily find blogs by title, category, or tags.
 - **Responsive Design**: Enjoy blogging on any device, anywhere.